Data protection policy

 We as well as the service providers commissioned by us process your personal data for the following processing purposes:

 3.3.1.
-Provision of this online offer
+Provision of this website

-3.3.4.
+3.3.3.
 Log files

-• IP address (internet protocol address) of the terminal device used to access the Online Offer;
+- IP address (internet protocol address) of the end device from which our website is accessed;

-• Amount of data transferred;
+- amount of data transferred;

 3.3.5.
 Transfer of Data